progvocab/products-service/design/backend/spring-framework/spring-security/keycloak.md

-Yes, you can absolutely use **Keycloak** with Spring Boot for token-based authentication, and yes — it will result in **significantly less code** compared to writing your own JWT issuing and validating logic.
+- use **Keycloak** with Spring Boot for token-based authentication, it will result in **significantly less code** compared to writing your own JWT issuing and validating logic.

 ---